 Leaders representing all segments of California’s education system share their reactions to the governor’s May revision of the 2021-22 budget.

-Leaders representing all segments of California’s education system share their reactions to the governor’s revised 2021-22 budget for K-12 education.
+Leaders representing all segments of California's education system share their reactions to the governor’s proposed 2022-23 budget for the state's K-12 public schools.